daronphang/programming-resources/cloud-computing/AWS/services/networking/products.md

 ## AWS Global Accelerator

 Improves global application availability and performance by leveraging the AWS internal network (similar to S3 Transfer Acceleration).
+Provides static IP addresses that act as a fixed entry point to your applications.

+Global Accelerator is a good fit for non-HTTP use cases i.e. useful for applications over TCP/UDP by proxying packets at the edge of the locations running in one or more AWS Regions.

 ### CloudFront vs Global Accelerator